 I love to garden and I founded Heroic Gardens to extend my passion to support veterans and their families.

-In today's world, it seems that the people that are most deserving of help don't have access to what they need or awareness of what they can do to help themselves.
+In today's world, it seems that the people that are most deserving of help don't have access to what they need, or even are aware of what they can do to help themselves.

-My Grandfather was US Army SSgt in WWII.
+My Grandfather was a US Army SSgt in WWII.
 I remember, as a small child, spending hours in my Grandparent's vegetable garden in Somers Point, NJ.
 We were lucky, that garden was the size of a football field.
 I was too young to understand how and why my Grandfather spent hours there.

 He was healing.

 I'm a candidate for a certification in Horticultural Therapy in 2021 through Temple University's Tyler School of Art Division of Architectural & Environmental Design.